mozilla/cbindgen/README.md

 * [wgpu-native](https://github.com/gfx-rs/wgpu-native) ([generated header](https://github.com/gfx-rs/wgpu-native/blob/master/ffi/wgpu.h))
 * [etesync-rs](https://github.com/etesync/etesync-rs)

 If you're using `cbindgen` and would like to be added to this list, please open a pull request!

+# Releases

+cbindgen doesn't have a fixed release calendar, please file an issue requesting a release if there's something fixed in trunk that you need released.
+Ping `@emilio` for increased effect.